 - burner with an integrated pot stand, primer cup, and brass fuel line

 - windscreen and base plate (not shown below)

 MSR Fuel bottles are sold separately, and while multiple sizes are available (11 oz, 20 oz, and 30 oz), most people get a 20 oz bottle, to begin with.
 You can also purchase an annual service kit or expedition repair kit, which becomes useful when you want to clean or repair your stove, usually after many uses.

 Assembly and priming

-Lets take a closer look at these components and review how to light the Whisperlite, which requires priming, a step you may be unfamiliar with if you’ve never use a liquid fuel stove before
+Let’s take a closer look at these components and review how to light the Whisperlite, which requires priming, a step you may be unfamiliar with if you’ve never used a liquid fuel stove before

 MSR Fuel Bottles

-While MSR bottles include a locking cap which prevents the bottle from leaking, you have careful to make sure it’s threaded properly.
-You can’t use a non-MSR bottle with the Whisperlite, but MSR bottles are interchangeable with other liquid fuel stoves that MSR makes (should you start collecting more stoves, as many of us have)
+While MSR bottles include a locking cap that prevents the bottle from leaking, you have careful to make sure it’s threaded properly.
+You can’t use a non-MSR bottle with the Whisperlite, but MSR bottles are interchangeable with other liquid fuel stoves that MSR makes (should you start collecting more stoves, as many of us have.)